Statement of Purpose

 |

-To support the individual needs of each pupil, as individuals, so that each thrives, adapting continuously teaching and support strategies to challenge appropriately pupils’ diverse strengths and weaknesses. |
+To support the individual needs of each pupil, as individuals, so that each thrives, adapting continuously our teaching and support strategies to challenge appropriately pupils’ diverse strengths and weaknesses. |

 |